giavinh79/Plop/README.md

 Add Rate Limiter to server-side stuff

-Redis for caching certain data
+Redis for caching certain data (may not be necessary after thinking about it)

 Redux/MobX for more complex state management